-The Naya Khang Peak Climbing trip has been gaining quite a bit of fame due to its easy accessibility and a surreal display of Himalayas.
+The Naya Khang Peak Climbing trip has been gaining quite a bit of fame due to its easy accessibility and surreal display of the Himalayas.
 This climbing trip takes you on a natural and cultural journey as it explores the revered sites of Kyanjin Gompa and Tserko Ri (4984m).
-The trip culminates at the summit of the Naya Khang Peak (5844m) with cinematic display of mountains in Langtang, Ganesh, and Ganchempo ranges.
+The trip culminates at the summit of the Naya Khang Peak (5844m) with a cinematic display of mountains in the Langtang, Ganesh Himal, and Ganchempo ranges.
 Pack your bags and set out on a journey that will take you through Tamang settlements and Langtang National Park.